The Ramzi Method: Can It Really Determine Baby's Sex During Early Ultrasounds?

 Second only to the anticipation of a pregnancy test result, expecting parents excitedly turn their attention to the next big reveal coming their way: the baby’s sex.
 Many new parents want to find out the gender of their baby before the birth for a number of reasons.
 Maybe you want to get a jump start on baby names, or maybe you want to plan the nursery color scheme or maybe your family has a genetic history of a particular disorder that’s linked to gender.
+Or maybe a family member claims your pregnancy symptoms lean to one sex over the other.
 Whatever the reason, most parents won’t learn of the sex of their baby until about halfway during the pregnancy — between 16 and 20 weeks.
 But what if you want to find out sooner?
 Is there a way for you to discover if you’re having a boy or girl as soon as possible?
 Apparently the answer is yes, according to the Ramzi method.

 What is the Ramzi Method, anyway?